Speed and fluctuations of N-particle branching Brownian motion with spatial selection: The B-BBM

 Before attacking the proof of Proposition~\ref{prop:T}, we will collect some results about the quantities from Section~\ref{sec:BBBM_breakout}.
 The proof then proceeds by a sequence of lemmas.
 Lemma~\ref{lem:T0} gives a estimate on $\P(T^{(0)} > t)$.
 This is used in Lemma~\ref{lem:T_a}, in order to obtain an estimate on $\P^a(T > t\,|\,T\ne 0)$, using a recursive argument.
 Finally, Proposition \ref{prop:T} is proven by combining Lemmas~\ref{lem:T0} and \ref{lem:T_a}.

 Recall the definition of the breakout event $B$ with its probability $p_B$ and the associated quantities $Z$, $Y$, $W_y$ and $\sigma_{\mathrm{max}}$ from Section~\ref{sec:BBBM_breakout}.
+For later use of the results that follow, we allow for a varying drift given by a barrier function $f$; note that the definition of the critical line then has to be adapted as in Remark~\ref{rem:hat_f}.
 Define the law of BBM started at $a$ with the first particle conditioned not to break out: